Lake Titicaca & Machu Picchu by Train

 Today we take a spectacular rail journey on the Andean Explorer route between Puno and historic Cusco including lunch and afternoon tea.
 As the train travels from Puno (Lake Titicaca) it makes a gentle decent from higher and cooler altitudes through gentle, rolling Andean Plains, where llamas and alpaca can be seen.
 The journey is broken by a scenic stop at La Raya, which is also the highest point on the route.
 The second half of the journey is dominated by the magnificent Andean mountains which tower over the deep valleys of the meandering Huatanay River.
 The train takes approximately 10 hours, so sit back and enjoy some of the most spectacular scenery in Peru.
 Cusco is the continent’s oldest continuously inhabited city, and the hub of the South American travel network.
 The city attracts travellers who come not just to visit a unique destination but also to experience an age-old culture very different from their 21st Century way of life.
 Inca-built stone walls line most of the central streets and you don't have to go far to see other major Inca ruins.
 It is a city steeped in history, tradition and legend and is the perfect base for optional explorations around the city and area as well as a range of outdoor activities.
 Relax and explore this fascinating city, and take time to acclimatize to the high altitude.
 Cusco’s numerous colonial churches are one of the city’s most common sights.
 The Cathedral was started in 1559 and took 100 years to build; it is also one of the city’s greatest repositories of colonial art.
 Immediately in front of the entrance is a vault containing the remains of the famous Inca historian, Garcilaso de la Vega.
 Also worth visiting are the churches of La Compañía, La Merced and San Francisco.
 While most ruins are just outside of the city, the main ruin within is that of the Coricancha, once the Inca Empire's richest temple.
 Today the ruin forms the base of the colonial church of Santo Domingo.
 During Inca times this temple was literally covered with gold, but within months of the arrival of the first conquistadors this incredible wealth had all been melted down.
 It is left to the individual imagination to envision the magnificence of the original structure.
 There are several good museums in Cusco, including the Archaeological Museum, which also houses a small art museum, the Regional History Museum and the Religious Art Museum.
 Our best advice for exploring Cusco is to wear a comfortable pair of shoes, arm yourself with a city map and set off to explore!

 Travel through the stunning Sacred Valley of the Incas, visit a Planeterra-supported women's weaving co-op, the impressive Pisac ruins, the colourful artisan market (market days only) and the large ruin site of Ollantaytambo that lies adjacent to the town of the same name where we catch our breath and prepare for the hike ahead.
 Planeterra has been working with the Ccaccaccollo community since 2005 to develop a viable economic alternative for women by creating a weaving cooperative to sell traditional textiles to travellers.
 Donations by travelers have helped build a community centre supplied with looms and sewing machines for the women to use to expand their production.
 This project allows the women of the Ccaccaccollo community to maintain their cultural heritage and benefit from the tourism industry.
 Starting in 2014 travellers will also have the chance to visit Huchuy Qosco, an indigenous village previously bypassed by the tourism industry, now running a community restaurant and tour in their own village.
+Starting in 2014 travellers will have the chance to visit Huchuy Qosco, an indigenous village previously bypassed by the tourism industry, now running the Planeterra-supported Sacred Valley Community Restaurant and tour in their own village.
 The town and fortress of Ollantaytambo are strategically situated overlooking the beautiful Urubamba River Valley.
 This major ruin site is known as the best surviving example of Inca urban planning and engineering.
 It is admired for its huge steep terraces guarding the Inca Fortress and for being one of the few places where the Spanish lost a major battle during the conquest.

 Days 6-7 Aguas Calientes/Machu Picchu (1B,1L)